Did You Know?

 Fan/Filter Units Do More Than Meet ISO Requirements—they also prevent infection.

-Most common bacteria are contained by the 0.3-micron pore size of high-efficiency particular air (HEPA) filters.
-Ultra-Low Penetration Air (ULPA) filters, which are rated 99.999% efficient at retaining particles of 0.12 microns and larger in diameter, capture ultra-fine contaminants, including many large viruses and mold spores.
+The filters inside the FFUs play the key role in the containment of pathogens.
+Most common bacteria are caught by the 0.3-micron pore size of High-Efficiency Particular Air (HEPA) filter at 99.99% efficiency.
+To protect critically sensitive environments, Ultra-Low Penetration Air (ULPA) filters, which are rated 99.999% efficient at retaining particles of 0.12 microns and larger in diameter, capture ultra-fine contaminants for ultra-sterilized air.

 - Escherichia coli: Gastrointestinal infection

 - Bacillus anthracis : Anthrax

 - Aspergillus brasiliensis: Sinus infections